grafviktor/goto/docs/SSH_CONFIG.md

 </details>

-In order to see this configuration in action, you can run GOTO with the parameters below. **Don't forget that you can switch between hosts groups using `z` key when the application is running.
+In order to see this configuration in action, you can run GOTO with the parameters below. **Don't forget that you can switch between host groups using `z` key when the application is running.
 Otherwise you may see only a subset of hosts belonging to the active group!**

 ```bash
 # Want to be a Production Support engineer?